Decoding data with GA4: an analyst’s approach.

 Why data-driven?

-GA4 best practices & tips for marketers.
+GA4 best practices and tips for marketers.

 Getting reliable and impactful data from GA4 requires careful planning and execution.
 Here are some best practices and tips for analysts looking to get the most out of the platform:

-• Devote the necessary time to properly configure GA4 and verify that tracking is set up accurately; in fact, this is one of the first things we check when onboarding new clients.
-We regularly come across websites where the analytics tag is being inserted by multiple plugins, resulting in duplicate tracking and data inaccuracies.
+• Devote the necessary time to properly configure GA4 and verify that tracking is set up accurately; this is one of the first things we check when onboarding new clients.
+We regularly come across websites where multiple plugins insert the analytics tag, resulting in duplicate tracking and data inaccuracies.
+For example, if you’re looking at your metrics and notice a bounce rate below 25%, a surge in page views and a suspiciously low session duration, there’s a good chance that double-tracking might be at play.

 • Beware of bot traffic; if you’re a purely Canadian-based organization, you may find it helpful to filter your traffic to Canadian audiences only.
 This can help ensure that the data you’re analyzing accurately reflects the behaviour of your target audience and eliminates the noise from irrelevant or non-human traffic (often seen coming from data centers like Ashburn in the U.S.).